InspiryThemes/realhomes-docs/docs/set-up-submit-property-page-modern.md

 ![Real Homes Documentation](images/member-pages/submit-property-title.png)

-- Select the **Submit Property Template** from page attributes.
+- Select the **Submit Property** template from page attributes.

 ![Real Homes Documentation](images/member-pages/submit-property-template.png)

 - Publish the page once it is ready.

 - Now you need to navigate to **Dashboard → Appearance → Customizer** and look for Members panel.
 This panel contains Submit Property section where you can configure related settings.